Unbuilt Services On The M11

 In 1972 and twice in 1976, developers were invited to bid to run Chigwell services.
 There may have been an additional invitation.
 These all requested single-storey buildings only, perhaps so not to upset Charles Dickens.

 Another invitation to tender was sent out, and no replies were received.
 It was then placed permanently on the back-burner.
+For the following decade, there was very little interest from any operator in new service area development.

 The sight of unused land lying close to the London urban area was never going to be a popular option.